biaslab/ForneyLab.jl/docs/src/user-guide.md

 Edges that are not connected to any factor node are not drawn.

 ### Clamping
-Suppose that we know that the variance of the random variable `y`, of the previous model, is fixed to a certain value.
+Suppose we know that the variance of the random variable `y`, of the previous model, is fixed to a certain value.
 ForneyLab provides a special factor node to impose this kind of constraint called a `Clamp`.
 Clamp factor nodes can be implicitly defined by using literals like in the following example
 ```@example 1
 g = FactorGraph() # create a new factor graph
 @RV m